itascaconsulting/gslider/README.md

 `set_values(data)`

-Sets the values of the plot's sliders according to the data parameter. `data` is a dictionary mapping the short names of the sliders to their new value(s).
+Sets the values of the plot's input elements according to the data parameter. `data` is a dictionary mapping the short names of the elements to their new value(s).

 ### Plotting
 The `plot_xy` function is provided to simplify